KaareI/Chatbot/README.md

 * Analyzes user input and compares it to existing FAQ questions using [Cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity)
 * Provides top 3 matches for questions.
 * Stores conversations for 30 days and then automatically deletes them.
-* Automated end-to-end tests with Pyhton Selenium, that cover key parts of application (currently not working)
+* Automated end-to-end tests with Pyhton Selenium, that cover key parts of application

 **Data Source:**